-1. The Human Resources Policy and Procedures Administrative Regulations are applicable to staff employees.
+The Human Resources Policy and Procedures Administrative Regulations are applicable to staff employees.
 The Human Resources Policy and Procedures Administrative Regulations are promulgated by the President pursuant to delegation of the Board of Trustees.

-2. Post-Retirement Employment
+1. Post-Retirement Employment

-- (a) A post-retirement appointment may be used in a very limited number of cases, when it is essential to a University program or office or when it is otherwise impossible practicably to fill a position with a fully qualified person.
-Such a part-time or full-time appointment is restricted to former staff employees who have elected to retire, requires specific prior approval by the Board of Trustees, and is made for a period not to exceed one (1) year. - (b) A retiree may be employed as a temporary employee to perform duties for which fee schedules have been established and approved by the Provost or the Executive Vice President for Finance and Administration. - 3.
-Emeritus ranks for retired staff employees and the rights of holders of emeritus titles are established by the President after consultation with the Staff Senate Executive Committee.
+- a.
+A post-retirement appointment may be used in a very limited number of cases, when it is essential to a University program or office or when it is otherwise impossible practicably to fill a position with a fully qualified person.
+Such a part-time or full-time appointment is restricted to former staff employees who have elected to retire, requires specific prior approval by the Board of Trustees, and is made for a period not to exceed one (1) year. - b.
+A retiree may be employed as a temporary employee to perform duties for which fee schedules have been established and approved by the Provost or the Executive Vice President for Finance and Administration.